ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 -->

 ## Exercise 2: Using BayesTraits to test for correlated evolution among pairs of traits.
-This exercise explores correlated evolution between mating system in primates and whether or not female primates prominently advertise their estrus -- theory predicts that females will advertise in multimale mating systems (see Pagel and Meade, 2006).
+This exercise explores correlated evolution between mating system in primates and whether or not female primates prominently advertise their estrus: theory predicts that females will advertise in multimale mating systems (see Pagel and Meade, 2006).

 What we want to know is if these two characters evolve independently or depend on each other.
-To answer this question, we compare the fit of two models of evolution, one in which the two traits evolve independently on the tree, and one in which they evolve in a correlated fashion.
+To answer this question, we compare the fit of two models of evolution, one in which the two traits evolve independently on the tree,and one in which they evolve in a correlated fashion.

 The model for the evolution of two traits may look like this:
 <img src="./img/2characters-model.jpeg" width = "300" align="left" hspace="10">